-Today the global food system produces one-and-a-half times enough food to feed our entire population—yet 815 million people don’t know where their next meal will come from.
-Nearly 2 billion people suffer from some form of malnutrition, and diet quality is now the number-one contributing factor to deaths and disabilities worldwide according to the World Health Organization.
+Today, nearly 2 billion people suffer from some form of malnutrition, and diet quality is now the number-one contributing factor to deaths and disabilities worldwide, according to the World Health Organization.
 At the same time, agriculture and livestock production are key drivers of global warming and environmental degradation, with meat production accounting for nearly 15 percent of all greenhouse gas emissions – more than the entire transportation sector.
 To improve health outcomes and prompt more sustainable food production, the food system needs to produce and directly encourage the consumption of a more diverse basket of nutritious foods.

 We will launch a number of new initiatives focused on protective foods.
 Some of our investments apply globally, while others will serve as proof points in target regions, tailored to the local context.
-This work will build on our existing portfolios including YieldWise Food Loss, launched in 2016, which aims at halving food loss and waste, YieldWise Food Waste, focused on food waste in the U.S., and through the Alliance for Green Revolution (AGRA), launched in 2006, which is focused on doubling yield and incomes for African farmers.
+This work will build on our existing portfolios including YieldWise Food Loss, launched in 2016, which aims to halve food loss and waste, YieldWise Food Waste, focused on food waste in the U.S., and the Alliance for Green Revolution (AGRA), launched in 2006, which is focused on doubling yield and incomes for African farmers.

-As we look around the horizon, we will work to reshape the global protein economy.
-Focusing on both human health and the environment, we have to fundamentally rethink the way the world provides protein to a growing and ever wealthier global population to ensure nutritious food is more accessible, available and affordable to everyone around the world.
+Focusing on both human health and the environment, we have to fundamentally rethink food systems for a growing and ever wealthier global population to ensure nutritious food is more accessible, available and affordable to everyone around the world.

-Food security is critical for both human welfare and economic growth in Africa.
 About 70 percent of sub-Saharan Africans depend on agriculture for their livelihoods—and smallholder farmers account for 90 percent of food production in sub-Saharan Africa.
 Yet, many farmers barely produce enough food to feed their families, leaving no money for investing in tools and technologies that could increase yields.
 To date, AGRA has invested over $460 million towards 874 projects, reaching 15 million African farmers.